Regular well-child doctor exams are essential to keeping kids healthy and up-to-date with immunizations against many dangerous diseases.

 three doses of polio (IPV) vaccine

-four doses of Haemophilus influenzae type B (Hib) vaccine
+three or four doses of Haemophilus influenzae type B (Hib) vaccine

 one dose of MMR (measles, mumps, and rubella) vaccine